-Oodles of interesting fun facts and figures to keep you in the know of African geography.
+Oodles of interesting true false fun facts and figures to keep you in the know of African geography.

 |Logger in the Democratic Republic of the Congo|

 Did you know that The Sudd is a vast swamp in the north-central region of South Sudan in Africa?
 Formed by the White Nile, its size varies but can reach some 15% of the country's total area during the rainy season, making it is one of the world's largest wetlands.

 Lake Victoria, the world's largest tropical lake and the second largest freshwater lake, is shared among three countries.
 Lying mainly in Tanzania and Uganda but bordering on Kenya Lake Victoria is a lifeline of Africa.
 North America's Lake Superior is the largest freshwater lake.